orblivion/lbry-wallet-sync-draft/spec/user-flows.md

 ## Confirm a password changed on another device

-If a user changes the password using Device B, they need to enter that password on Device A as well, so that Device A and Device B can decrypt each other's wallet updates.
-This is usually initated by the user from Logged-in home screen after they receive an alert that the password has changed.
-The other possibility is that there was a password conflict between Device A and Device B as described above that sent the user to the `ChangePasswordPreempted` prompt on Device A. The `ChangePasswordPreempted` prompt then sends the user to confirm the password entered into Device B.

-Let's say we take Device A offline and change the password on Device B from `P0` to `P1`, and then to `P2`, and then `P3`.
-Let's also say that that wallet changes were interspersed between these password changes.
-Then Device A, which is still on `P0`, comes online.
-At this point, as always, there is only one wallet on the server, containing all of the updates, and it's encrypted wiht `P3`.
-The user need not enter `P1` or `P2` into Device A for any of the updates, only `P3`.
+For this section, we are assuming that there are no new remote wallet changes, only _password changes_.

+### Simple Case

+A user has changed the password to `P1` using Device B. The go to their home screen on Device A and see a new button: "Confirm New Password".
+They click it and are taken to the password confirmation screen.
+On their first attempt they enter `P1` incorrectly.
+On the second attempt they get it right and go back to the home screen.

+### Multi Change Case

+A user has changed the password multiple times using Device B: from `P0` to `P1` to `P2` to `P3`, while Device A has been offline.
+The user takes Device A online again, and sees the "Confirm New Password" button on their homescreen.
+They click it, enter `P3` successfully and return to the home screen.

+Under the hood, any wallet on the server (assuming it's working properly) will at that point contain all of the latest data.
+It will be encrypted using the latest password.
+Previous password changes do not matter.

+### Multi Change During Prompt Case

-Let's say we change the password on Device B from `P0` to `P1`.
-On Device A, we go to the password confirmation prompt but don't enter the password yet.
-Then we go back to Device B and change the pasword _again_ to `P2`.
-On Device A, on this same prompt, the user will probably expect `P2` to work, so that's what the program will expect.
-(We'll poll the server for updates an extra time after the user submits)
+A user has changed the password from `P0` to `P1` using Device B. The user picks up Device A and sees the "Confirm New Password" screen on their homescreen.
+They click it, but don't enter the password yet.
+They realize that they prefer a different password.
+They go to Device B and change the password again from `P1` to `P2`.
+They go back to the password confirmation screen on Device A and enter `P2`.
+This is accepted and the user is taken back to the home screen.

+Under the hood, Device A will pull the latest wallet from the server before confirming a password change.
+This is to check for such additional password changes.
+The latest password is the one that will be expected.

+NOTE: This is a rare case, and it would be simpler to design and implement for the application to expect `P0` rather than pulling from the server before accepting.
+However, rare as this is, it may be good to avoid confusing the user.
+The user probably expects the most recently submitted password to work.
+However, this can be changed.
+One alternative could perhaps be to display an error on Device A and send the user to the home screen instead.

+### Start from Preempted Case

+A user tried to use the password change screens on both Device A and Device B at the same time, and ended up on `ChangePasswordPreempted` on Device A. From here, they are sent to the password confirmation screen.
+They successfully enter the password originally submitted on Device B, and return to the home screen.

-### Data Errors
+### Data Error Case

+The user has changed the password using Device B. On Device A, instead of seeing the "Confirm New Password" button, they see a scary looking "Sync Error" alert.
+They click it and find that there was a problem with the latest wallet sent by Device B, and that they need to enter Error Recovery Mode.

-If the server presents the device with a new wallet with a password change that is _out of sequence_ for any device (see `lastSyncedById` in the [sync](sync.md) document), we want to know before the user enters the password.
+Under the hood: If the server presents the device with a new wallet with a password change that is _out of sequence_ for any device (see `lastSyncedById` in the [sync](sync.md) document), we want to know *before* the user enters the password.
 It could be a very old password that the user has forgotten, which would leave the user stuck without understanding why.
 For this reason, the metadata that holds the sequence data should be _unencrypted_.

 ```mermaid
 flowchart TD